wpgeeks/wp-most-popular/readme.txt

 = Can I contribute code to the plugin? =

 Yes!
-The plugin is open source and I host it on [Github](https://github.com/ThengaDotCom/WP-Most-Popular).
+The plugin is open source and I host it on [Github](https://github.com/wpgeeks/WP-Most-Popular).
 Feel free to send me pull requests.

 = Where can I get support for the plugin? =

-This plugin is managed by Thenga and you can contact our support team on our [website](https://thenga.com).
+This plugin is managed by WP Geeks and you can contact our support team on our [website](https://wpgeeks.com).

 == Changelog ==